VivusHub/Vivus/README.md

 # Contributors

-To be part of the checkmate team please send your cv to recruit@checkmateconcevoir.com to get started and be one of our official developers, due to the high volume of applicants we may take a few days to reply.
+To be part of the Checkmate Vivus team please send your cv to recruit@checkmateconcevoir.com to get started and be one of our official developers, due to the high volume of applicants we may take a few days to reply.

 # License

-The codes and all related text in this documentation remains an intellectual property of Checkmate Concevoir and is not meant to be copied, modified and sold in whole or in part without perimission expressely granted by Checkmate Conceovoir.
-To get a license please email dev@checkmateconcevoir.com or visit checkmateconcevoir.com to request a licence.
+The codes and all related text in this documentation remains an intellectual property of Checkmate Concevoir and is not meant to be copied, modified and sold in whole or in part without perimission expressely granted by Checkmate Concevoir.